millancore/ladoc/README.md

 ------

-**Ladoc** ladoc allows you to search and browse Laravel documentation in all its versions.
+**Ladoc** allows you to search and browse Laravel documentation in all its versions.

 ## Installation
 **Requires [PHP 8.2](https://php.net/releases/)**